mkorangestripe/linux/linux-notes/filesystem-administration.md

 # 523454 Desktop/Documents
 ```

 The hidden . and .. in directories are hard links to the current directory and the parent directory.
-Creation of hard links to directories is not permitted by users because the links could
-cause infinite loops for programs like find and du that traverse the filesystem.
+Creation of hard links to directories is not permitted by users because the links could cause infinite loops for commands like find and du that traverse the filesystem.

 ```shell script
 # Directories have at least two hardlinks.
 The 2 after the file permissions in the output below